 Dr. Crocker is a State Education Department Approved Trainer on Child Abuse Identification and Reporting.
 He has developed several training modules on abuse intervention, working with trauma survivors and diagnosing and treating sexual compulsivity.
 He continues to provide consulting services to several agencies throughout New York City as well as directing the day-to-day activities of the Sexuality, Attachment and Trauma Project.

 Kelly Moylan, LCSW is a psychotherapist specializing in the treatment of codependency.
-Anyone effected by another person’s addiction, mental or physical illness can develop self-destructive, codependent behavior patterns in their relationships.
+Anyone affected by another person’s addiction, mental or physical illness can develop self-destructive, codependent behavior patterns in their relationships.
 Due to the intensity of focus on the addiction or illness, the pain of codependency is often overlooked.
 Ms. Moylan consults with the Sexuality, Attachment and Trauma Project to offer treatment focused on recovery from codependency.

 Ms. Moylan has been a practicing clinician for 19 years in a number of mental health and medical settings.
 She has been in private practice for 8 years working with individuals, couples and groups and treats adults as well as adolescents.
 She has also offered clinical services to corporations through Employee Assistance Programs and has taught and counseled in schools.

 Ms. Moylan earned a B.S. in Psychology from Georgetown University and an MSW from New York University.
 She is a member of National Association of Social Workers, the NY State Society for Clinical Social Workers, the Women’s Mental Health Consortium and the Psychotherapy and Training Collective of NY.

 Josh Wolf-Powers, MBA, LCSW, is a psychotherapist who specializes in sexuality, attachment, and trauma.
 He is a certified clinical trauma professional, and is pursuing psychoanalytic training at the Psychoanalytic Training Institute of the Contemporary Freudian Society of New York.
 He has worked with a wide range of people facing a wide variety of problems – problems including shame, compulsion, out-of-control behaviors, depression, anxiety, and histories of trauma and abuse.
 He is a certified trauma treatment professional and a certified sex offender treatment professional.
 Josh is caring and non-judgmental, and has a longstanding mindfulness meditation practice, which informs his practice.